Tech 101: What is SaaS?

-SaaS, or Software as a Service, is an arrangement where software is licensed and provided on-demand through a pay-per-use or subscription basis.
+Software as a Service, commonly referred to as SaaS, is an arrangement where software is licensed and provided on-demand through a pay-per-use or subscription basis.
 The software is hosted centrally by the provider and accessed through a customer’s web browser.
 Remote provision of these services is now part of cloud computing, a huge step away from the traditional office desk and into a flexible, mobile working environment

 How does it work?

 Businesses typically use SaaS for business apps and office software.
 This often includes messaging, payroll and accounts, as well as software that manages databases, information systems, HR and resources.
 SaaS apps are also key to running the service desk, HR and customer relationship management software.

 Enterprise software companies have built their success on being able to outsource IT maintenance to SaaS providers rather than let businesses take on the burden themselves.
 With the responsibility and costs of updating and upgrading hardware and software removed, businesses can focus on what they are best at – their own products and services.
 According to IT research and advisory experts Gartner, SaaS sales are in the billions of pounds each year, and increasing annually.

 5 advantages of SaaS:

 - Providers usually develop and manage their own software, cutting out the third party and allowing them to take a more proactive approach.

 - An app can serve many businesses and users together, but separates the data of each, keeping them secure individually through multi-tenant architecture.